EBjerrum/rdeditor/README.md

 ## Usage

 Can be started with `rdEditor` or `rdEditor your_molecule.mol` to start edit an existing molecule.
-Interactiions with the molecule is done via clicking on the canvas, atoms or bonds.
-A choice of tools are available.
+Interactions with the molecule are done via clicking on the canvas, atoms or bonds.
+A choice of tools is available.

 #### Top Menu:
 ![top menu of rdeditor, the RDKit molecule editor](./Screenshots/Top_Menu.png)